bhattaraiprayag/mern-email-backup/README.md

-# 📧 MERN Email Backup for Microsoft Graph
+# 📧 Personal Email Backup Tool (using Microsoft Graph API + MERN stack)

 A full-stack MERN application designed to fetch and back up your Microsoft 365 emails that have attachments.
 It provides a simple web interface to connect to your account, list relevant emails, and save them to a MongoDB database.